bensbits91/browser-extension-angular/README.md

 This is a quick test project for me to explore browser extension architecture/features and to refresh my Angular skills.

 **Goals:**
-- Simple detection forms and standalone inputs and textareas
+- Simple detection of inputs and textareas
 - List detected elements in the popup UI
 - Add a context menu item to highlight detected elements on the page